-Before gaining his stellar reputation as a broadcaster, the 14-year NFL veteran played for the Cincinnati Bengals, New York Jets and Arizona Cardinals.
+Before gaining his stellar reputation on the air, the 14-year NFL veteran played for the Cincinnati Bengals, New York Jets and Arizona Cardinals.
 The four-time Pro Bowl quarterback was named the NFL’s Most Valuable Player Award 1988 and led the Cincinnati Bengals to Super Bowl XXIII (1989).
-Sporting News and Football Digest also named Esiason NFL Player of the Year that same season.
+Sporting News and Football Digest also named Esiason the NFL Player of the Year that same season.

-The University of Maryland product ranks 18th all-time in the NFL with 37,920 passing yards (1st for left-handed quarterbacks), 21st all-time with 2,969 completions (1st for left-handed quarterbacks) and 19th all-time with 247 touchdown passes (1st for left-handed quarterbacks).
-In the 1984 NFL Draft, Esiason was selected by the Bengals in the second round.
+The University of Maryland product was selected by the Bengals in the second round of the 1984 NFL Draft and became one of the most successful quarterbacks in NFL history.
+He ranks in the Top-25 all-time in NFL passing yards with 37,920 (1st for left-handed quarterbacks), Top-30 in completions with 2,969 (1st for left-handed quarterbacks) and Top-25 all-time with 247 touchdown passes (1st for left-handed quarterbacks).

 Esiason’s accomplishments stretch far beyond football.
-After his son Gunnar was diagnosed with cystic fibrosis, Esiason created the Boomer Esiason Foundation (BEF) in 1993 to fund research to find a cure for the deadly disease.
-Its mission is to provide a higher quality of life for people with cystic fibrosis.
+After his son Gunnar was diagnosed with cystic fibrosis, Esiason created the Boomer Esiason Foundation (BEF) in 1993 to fund research to find a cure for the deadly disease with the mission to provide a higher quality of life for people with cystic fibrosis.
 In addition, BEF provides education, awareness and scholarships for people with the disease.
-To date, BEF has raised over $200 million for the fight against cystic fibrosis.
+To date, BEF has raised over $230 million for the fight against cystic fibrosis.

 In 1995, the NFL honored him with the Walter Payton Man of the Year Award for his excellence on the football field as well as his charitable work through his Foundation.

-Esiason currently serves as a spokesman for Tri-State Ford Dealers and Investors Bank.
-He was the former spokesperson for FedEx, Coca-Cola, STS Tire Centers, Life & Health Insurance Foundation For Education’s “Life Insurance Awareness Month” and Johnsonville Sausage.
+The East Islip, NY-native currently serves as a spokesman for FanDuel, Tri-State Ford Dealers, Investors Bank and Collectors’ Showcase of America (CSA).
+He was the former spokesperson for FedEx, Coca-Cola, STS Tire Centers, Life & Health Insurance Foundation for Education’s “Life Insurance Awareness Month” and Johnsonville Sausage.

-Esiason and his wife Cheryl currently live in Manhasset and have two children, Gunnar and Sydney.
+Esiason and his wife Cheryl currently live on Long Island, NY and have two children, Gunnar and Sydney, along with two grandchildren.